 These are amazing.
 We use these for everything, from storing toys to being our diaper cabby.
 The possibilities are endless.
 They even became a laundry basket in the kid’s bathroom for their clothes.
 They’re small enough so it will at least work for now.
 They also come in so many designs and sizes, that I feel like that can fit in anyone’s home.
 When purchasing these, I recommend buying the ones that come in a 6-pack or more.
 You will end up spending less compared to buying single packs.

+A simple but effective location for everyone’s shoes.
 The ideal placement of this will be by your front door.
 Having a shoe bench allows you to keep all your shoes in one spot, which will translate to a less cluttered looking space.
 It will also help your kid learn the concept that some items get put away in a specific place.
 You don’t need to get one that is a bench, but having the bench allows your space to have a nice look.
-Amazon has a lot of options at varying prices, but then I really like the one shown below.
+Check out all the options on Amazon.

 Common Questions/FAQ About Keeping a Tidy Home